 South Sulawesi, Indonesia: Getting Close To The Dead

-The last place we’ll visit is not for the squeamish.
-The Torajans, a group of people who live in South Sulawesi, Indonesia, see the dead very differently from us.
+The last place we’ll visit is not for the squeamish, but it’s important to remember death rituals in different cultures don’t have to align with our own.
+And the Torajans, a group of people who live in South Sulawesi, Indonesia, see the dead very differently from us.
 In short, they do not see the dead bodies as separate from the person who was alive.
 When a person dies, they are not immediately brought to a funeral home, but instead kept in their regular home and treated so that their body mummifies.
 During this time, the family still talks to them, and they call the person to makula’, which means “sick person.”
 It will be months before their funeral — a Christian funeral, thanks to Dutch colonialism — is held.
 And the funerals themselves are truly incredible, bringing communities together with gifts and celebrations that draw tourists from around the world.

 Families often make a wooden effigy of the person who died, called a tau tau, which is placed on the balconies outside the burial sites.

 Even stranger to Westerners is the “second funeral.”
 This is when families visit their ancestors to bring them gifts like food and cigarettes, and take the mummified bodies out to give them fresh clothing.
 Like before, these bodies are treated the same as the living person.